csstime/csstime-gulp-tasks/README.md

 # csstime-gulp-tasks
-Gulp tasks to build your project.
+Prepared Gulp tasks to build your project.

 ```
 npm install csstime-gulp-tasks --save-dev
 ```

-If your project has following structure you can use these tasks.
+If your project has following structure you can use these tasks or some of them.

 ```
 gulpfile.js